Gospel Reading: Matthew 2:1-12

 6. To celebrate this feast is to rejoice that God’s love has become available to us and that that love invites a response from us: to offer to Truth himself all our human talents.

 3. John Littleton,

-Journeying through the Year of Luke.
+Journeying through the Year.

 For many Christians, the Feast of the Epiphany (which is also known as Little Christmas in Ireland) marks the end of the Christmas season.
 Yet the Epiphany is at the heart of the Christmas message.
 The word ‘epiphany’ means ‘manifestation’ or ‘showing’.
 Fundamentally, the Christian vocation is to show Jesus and his glory to the world.
 The Epiphany acknowledges that Jesus Christ, the newborn baby, is the Saviour of all people.

 During the Christmas season, we reflect on what it means to believe that the Word became flesh and lived among us.
 God has chosen to live among us, hh people, in the person of Jesus Christ, our Lord anc Saviour, who saves us from the justly deserved consequences of our sins.